 Pros:

-- ‘Curved’ option gives a little extra room over your bum and thighs while the waist is a little more accentuated.
+- ‘Curved’ option gives a little extra room over your bum and thighs, while the waist is a little more accentuated.

 - Big pockets and ventilation zippers.

-- Windproof and water resistant with their G-1000® fabric which is treated with Greenland Wax.
+- Windproof & water resistant with their G-1000® fabric.

 - Reinforced in the bum and knees.

-- Comes in short, regular, and tall options and sizes 2-16.
+- Short, regular, and tall options and sizes 2-16.

 Cons: